ROBERT WILSON GLENN I

 then to Santa Fe.
 They traded with the Mexicans, and were granted

 permission to trap in New Mexico and adjacent areas (the southern

 Rocky Mountains).
-After the Zebulon Pike expedition, they were the first white men to pass through
+They were the first white men to pass through

 the San Luis Valley (upper Rio Grande Valley) of southern Colorado, and

 also the first Americans to trade with the new nation of Mexico, which